Benevolence (tax)

 A benevolence, also called a loving contribution, voluntary contribution or free gift, was a type of tax imposed by several English monarchs from the 15th to the 17th century.
 Although taken under the guise of a charitable contribution to the King, the money was in fact extorted from the king's subjects.
 Commissioners or letters were sent from town to town, detailing the financial need of the king and asking that the town's wealthiest pay.
 The requested could not refuse to give, unless they denied the king's need or professed their own poverty, a "doubtless difficult, if not virtually impossible" task.
 Benevolences allowed the king to raise money outside of Parliament, which traditionally had to authorise any tax the king proposed.

 A benevolence was first imposed in 1473 by Edward IV.
 It ended lucratively for the king, and he made similar demands leading up to the 1482 invasion of Scotland which yielded yet more for the royal coffers.
 Despite this, the benevolences were extremely unpopular and gained Edward a "reputation for avarice".
 Richard III attempted to make similar exactions, but met with stringent condemnations of the taxes from Parliament which described them as unjust and unprecedented impositions.
 Richard's benevolences were not carried out and Parliament ultimately outlawed the practice in 1484.

 Richard's deposer Henry VII sidestepped these statutes and imposed a benevolence in 1491.
 His actions were supported by Parliament, although not by the whole populace, and earned him £48,000.
 Henry VIII levied yet more benevolences in 1525 and 1545: the first ending in rebellion and withdrawal, and the second ending with a profit of £120,000.
 During Elizabeth I's half-century long reign, benevolences were only raised a few times in the 1580s and 1590s, and then only to small subsets of the population, and raising small amounts.
 Benevolences had grown increasingly unpopular, criticised by contemporary writers to the ire of Elizabeth's government.
 The last benevolence of the Tudor period was levied in 1599.

 Benevolences were revived when James I, meeting with an obstinate Parliament, used them to augment his treasury extra-parliamentarily in 1614.
 This proved successful, but a further benevolence in 1620 to support Frederick V of the Palatinate did not, forcing James to call Parliament the following year.
-No further benevolences were collected, though both James and his son Charles I took preliminary steps to implement them during their reigns.
+A final benevolence was collected in 1661 by Charles II following his restoration.